biopragmatics/oquat/docs/invalids/prefix/pubmed.md

 ## `mod`: Protein modification

-Identifiers for this prefix are given incorrectly correctly in `mod`.
+Identifiers for this prefix are given incorrectly in `mod`.
+See the [GitHub repository](https://github.com/HUPO-PSI/psi-mod-CV).

 | external_xref   |   usages_count | usages                                        |
 |-----------------|----------------|-----------------------------------------------|